3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Experiments

-\paragraph{Results.} Figure~\ref{fig:i23d-results} demonstrates qualitative results.
-To fairly compare the capability of generating 3D assets ready for rendering, we take the exported textured mesh from each method into Blender~\citep{blender} and render it with the target environment map.
-For methods that cannot produce PBR materials, we assign the default diffuse material.
+\textbf{Results.} Figure~\ref{fig:i23d-results} demonstrates qualitative results.
 Existing reconstruction-based models fail to produce good results which may suffer from multiview inconsistency and incapability to support spatially varied materials.
-Moreover, these reconstruction models are built upon triplane representation which is not parameter-efficient.
+Moreover, most of reconstruction models are built upon triplane representation which is not parameter-efficient.
 This downside limits the spatial resolution of the underlying 3D representation, leading to the bumpy surface indicated by the rendered normal.
 On the other hand, existing 3D diffusion models fail to generate objects that are visually aligned with the input condition.
-While CraftsMan is the only method that has comparable surface quality as ours, they are only capable of generating 3D shapes without textures and materials.
+While CraftsMan is the only method with a comparable surface quality as ours, they are only capable of generating 3D shapes without textures and materials.
 In contrast, \nickname\ achieves the best visual and geometry quality among all methods.
-Thanks to our capability to generate spatially varied PBR assets (metallic/roughness), our generated mesh can also produce vivid reflectance with specular highlights even under harsh environmental illuminations.
+Thanks to our capability to generate spatially varied PBR assets, our generated mesh can produce vivid reflectance with specular highlights even under harsh environmental illuminations.

-\paragraph{User Study.} We conduct an extensive user study to quantitatively evaluate image-to-3D performance.
-We opt for an output evaluation~\citep{userstudy} for user study, where each volunteer is shown with a pair of results comparing a random method against ours, and asked to choose the better one in four aspects: \textbf{1)} Overall Quality, \textbf{2)} Image Alignment, \textbf{3)} Surface Smoothness, and \textbf{4)} Physical Correctness.
-A total number of 48 paired samples are provided to 27 volunteers for the flip test.
-We summarize the average preference percentage across all four dimensions in Figure~\ref{fig:user-study}. \nickname\ is the best one among all methods.
-Although the image alignment of our method is only a slight improvement against reconstruction-based methods like CRM, the superior quality of geometry and the ability to model physically based materials are the keys to producing the best overall quality in the final rendering.